-A customer can identify the TOE and its configuration using the Non-ISO ATR in combination with firmware functions.
-The TOE answers the Non-ISO ATR with the Generic Chip Identification Mode (GCIM).
+The TOE can be identified with the Generic Chip Identification Mode (GCIM).
 The GCIM outputs a chip identifier byte, design step, firmware identifier version and further configuration information.
-The identification data and configuration details are described in the Confidential Security Target [35] and in the Family Hardware Reference Manual [6].
+The identification data and configuration details are described in the confidential Security Target [39] and in the Family Hardware Reference Manual [6].

-1.2 Remarks to the Target of Evaluation (TOE):
+1.2 Remarks to the Target of Evaluation (TOE)

-This TOE is represented by various products, differentiated by various configuration possibilities, and order options.
+This TOE is represented by various products, differentiated by various configuration possibilities and order options.

 Despite these configuration possibilities, all products are derived from the equal hardware design results, the M7892 B11.

 The GCIM mode is explained and detailed in the user guidance document hardware reference manual HRM [6].

 All product derivatives are identical in module design, basic layout and footprint, but are adapted to connect to different types of antennas or to a contact based interface only.
-Therefore, the TOE is represented and made out of different mask sets with following TOE internal and security irrelevant differences:
+Therefore, the TOE is represented and made out of five different mask sets with following TOE internal and security irrelevant differences: